Q. What is Habitat for Humanity?

-A. Since its founding in 1985, Morris Habitat has served almost 400 families though its home construction, rehabilitation, repairs, and international home building programs.
-This means that more than 1,500 people have a safer place to sleep at night and a foundation on which to build better lives.
+A. Since its founding in 1985, Morris Habitat has served over 1,000 families though its home construction, rehabilitation, repairs, and international home building programs.
+When we include our community projects, we have helped nearly 6,700 people have a safer place to sleep at night and a foundation on which to build better lives.

 Q. How many houses has the Morris Habitat ReStore funded to date?